 In June 2017 the Astronomy & Astrophysics journal published a special edition dedicated to the first suite of publications from our survey.
 You can read the full press release and watch some short videos about our work here.

-My first-author publication in the series focuses on the infrared-radio correlation of galaxies.
+My first-author publication in the series focused on the infrared-radio correlation of galaxies.
 There is a close relationship between the amount of radio light and the amount of far-infrared light that galaxies emit.
 Using the VLA-COSMOS 3GHz Large Project and data from the Herschel Space Observatory, I found that this correlation has seemingly changed slightly over the history of the Universe.
 This is important to know because it will change our measurements of the amount of star formation occurring in distant galaxies – which is an important parameter in galaxy evolution studies.

 I explain this work for a general audience (no astronomy knowledge needed!) in this short video: